 People who grew up in small towns and villages in those days – Oscar was born in 1881 – did not as a rule go to the bigger towns or cities to get secondary education.
-Social democracy hadn’t been invented yet and the intelligent ones got a sufficiently good basic education in elementary school so that they could continue on their own developing their minds and their knowledge of the world.
-They could on their own find out about the basics in scientific and humanistic fields, and they could develop the everyday good sense that serves us well as we go about making a niche for ourselves in our environment.
+Social democracy hadn’t been invented yet and the intelligent ones got a sufficiently good basic education in elementary school to continue on their own developing their minds and their knowledge of the world.
+They could on their own find out about the basics in the scientific and the humanistic fields, and they could develop the everyday good sense that serves us well as we go about making a niche for ourselves in our environment.

-They had a big house and Grandpa had an office with a telephone and a leather sofa that could be made into a bed.
-In a corner there was a black iron stove and on the wall behind it was an iron decoration with two standing-up lions turned towards each other.
+They had a big house and Grandpa had an office where the telephone was and a leather sofa that to my surprise could be made into a bed.
+In a corner there was a black iron stove and on the wall above it was an iron decoration with two standing-up lions turned towards the center.
 I once saw the identical decoration piece in a museum somewhere.
 In these old houses there would be a fireplace in every room, most often tiled stoves that went up to the ceiling.

-The sawmill was of more interest to us little girls than the mill whenever we spent our summer vacations with our grandparents.
+The sawmill was of more interest to us little girls than the grain mill, whenever we spent our summer vacations with our grandparents.
 We would play in Grandpa’s lumber yard and you could do a lot with the boards sticking out on the sides of the big cubic stacks of lumber, at various lengths and heights from the ground.
 It was easy to make seats and tables from those board ends, and from there many games were invented.
 Those games were accompanied by the piercing sound of the saw wheel that cut through the big trunks of wood.